17 Jul, 2013 by LIYSF

 My favourite memories of LIYSF 2012 include:

-- Attending world-class lectures on unique topics ranging from recent advancements in eye surgery and emergency blood supply issues, to the ongoing battle against AIDS in Africa and conservation of the human planet
+- Attending world-class lectures on unique topics ranging from recent advancements in eye surgery and emergency blood supply issues, to the ongoing battle against AIDS in Africa and the conservation of the human planet

 - Visiting scientific institutions such as the Oxford Biomedical Research Institute